-For the past ten years, Christian Aid Scotland has been campaigning for the UK and Scottish Governments to take climate change seriously for the benefit of those who are impacted first and worst by its effects.
+For over ten years, Christian Aid Scotland has been campaigning for the UK and Scottish Governments to take climate change seriously for the benefit of those who are impacted first and worst by its effects.

-Since 2017, our supporters have met their MSPs, signed petitions, demonstrated outside the Scottish Parliament and taken to the streets in their local towns and cities.
+Our supporters met their MSPs, signed petitions, demonstrated outside the Scottish Parliament and taken to the streets in their local towns and cities.
 Thank you for your incredible efforts!
-Today we see how small actions can lead to a big shift in attitudes and legislation.
+In September 2019, we saw how small actions can lead to a big shift in attitudes and legislation.

-Today’s last-minute increase in ambition from Parliament is thanks to extensive public pressure, particularly the incredible youth-led climate marches last week.
+The last-minute increase in ambition from Parliament was thanks to extensive public pressure and in particular to the incredible youth-led climate marches.
 Campaigners should feel rightly proud of having moved Scotland’s climate action a significant step forward.

-With UN climate negotiations coming to Glasgow next year, the world will be watching, and we will continue to work with the Scottish Government, all politicians and the climate movement to secure rapid, transformational action and climate justice.
+The world will be watching as the UN climate negotiations come to Glasgow in November.
+SCCS and Christian Aid will continue to work with the Scottish Government, all politicians and the climate movement to secure rapid, transformational action and climate justice.